Vietnam.vn - Nền tảng quảng bá Việt Nam

 “Innovation is critical to improving governance and building a productive and efficient public sector,” said Mr. Walla, who believes “the key to innovation is transparency and objective data.”

-At the seminar “Effective leadership and public governance, promoting innovation and digital transformation: Experiences from Northern Europe and Vietnam” on the afternoon of March 18, expert Halvor Walla emphasized the role of improving the quality of data collection and statistics.
+At the seminar “Effective leadership and public administration, promoting innovation and digital transformation: Experiences from Northern Europe and Vietnam” on the afternoon of March 18, expert Halvor Walla emphasized the role of improving the quality of data collection and statistics.

 Comment (0)